CWWhitney/prioritizing_interventions_with_bns/README.md

 # Bayesian Network Modeling for Climate Change Adaptation

-Welcome to the repository for Bayesian Network (BN) modeling of [Fernandez et al. 2022](https://link.springer.com/article/10.1007/s13593-022-00809-0) farm management interventions for climate change adaptation and mitigation in banana plantations.
+This is a repository for Bayesian Network (BN) modeling of [Fernandez et al. 2022](https://link.springer.com/article/10.1007/s13593-022-00809-0) farm management interventions for climate change adaptation and mitigation in banana plantations.
 This project aims to provide a comprehensive overview of the assumptions underlying the BN models developed for assessing the effectiveness of various interventions.

 ## Purpose